Blockade-Games/BlockadeLabs-SDK-Unity/README.md

 To be able to generate assets on runtime you just need to follow these simple steps:

-1. Select the game object with the attached component of `Blockade Imaginarium`.
+1. Select the game object with the attached component of `Blockade Labs Skybox`.
 2. Make sure that you added your Blockade Labs' `public` API key in the designated field.
 3. Demo scene already has the necessary elements to display the UI for Skybox generation on runtime.
 4. After you run the game UI will become active on top of your Game view.